the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 - [ ] Remind the guidelines for participating in discussions
   - [ ] Raise hand - on chat, or virtually (like in zoom) or physically
   - [ ] Other ways to involve others in the discussion equitably
+- [ ] Start the meeting with an icebreaker question
+  - [ ] Create opportunity for everyone to share something personal (about their hobby, or experiences) on the document or verbally
 - [ ] Ensure that the discussion is inclusive of everyone
 - [ ] Indicate if the speakers should speed up or slow down, or if there is a technical issue that speaker should check
 - [ ] Facilitate questions and answer or discussion on the agenda points